FINRA Arbitrator Training Online Learning Courses

 The following courses require registration in FINRA's Learning Management System before accessing them.
 To register for a course, go to FINRA's Learning Management System, select the Course Catalog tab and add the courses you are interested in taking.
 If you are a new user, you must first create an account by selecting "click here to register now."

 After you register for a course, you will receive immediate access to it.
 If you have any questions, please email us or call (800) 321-6273.

-- Expungement: This mandatory online course provides guidance on expungement procedures outlined in Code of Arbitration Procedure Rules 12805 and 13805 and Rule 2080.
-The course explains the role of the Central Registration Depository, gives an in-depth review of Rule 2080 and discusses the specific findings arbitrators must make in order for FINRA to waive its right to oppose the expungement request in court.
-There is an examination at the conclusion of the course, and a grade of 80 percent or greater is required to successfully pass the course.
+- Expungement This mandatory online course provides guidance on expungement procedures outlined in Code of Arbitration Procedure Rules 12805 and 13805 and Rule 2080.
+The course explains the role of the Central Registration Depository, gives an in-depth review of Rule 2080 and discusses the specific findings arbitrators must make for FINRA to waive its right to oppose the expungement request in court.
+There is an exam at the conclusion of the course, and a grade of 80 percent or greater is required to successfully pass the course.
 The course takes approximately one and a half hours to complete, and can be done over a period of 30 days from the date of registration.

 - Civility in Arbitration: This voluntary, online course presents scenarios that demonstrate how arbitrators should maintain civility during an arbitration hearing.
 Specifically, the course helps arbitrators evaluate their obligations before and during service on a case, and set a proper tone for conducting fair and efficient hearings.
 The course takes approximately one hour to complete and may be completed over a 30-day period.

 - Chairperson Training: This course instructs arbitrators on the added responsibilities of arbitrators assuming the important role of Chairperson.
 The course requires approximately six hours of study time, and can be completed over a period of 30 days from the date of registration.
 There is an online assessment at the end of the course and a passing grade of 80 percent or greater is required.